cloud-native-toolkit/site-developer-guide/docs/learning/fast-ci.md

 You should now be able to access the OpenShift console:

-!!!Todo
-    Are we using oc for both Kubernetes and Kubernetes installation - does the developer setup enable this?

 ```shell
 oc console
 ```

 !!!Todo
-    The link for CRC below is not available - what should this be?
+    The link for CRW below is not available - what should this be?

 !!!Note
     If your workshop is on Code Ready Workspaces, follow the steps in [Code Ready Workspaces Setup](./getting-started/dev-env-setup#code-ready-workspace) before logging in to the cluster.
 The remaining steps assume this step has already been performed.
 If you stop and then come back later it is a good idea to re-run this step again before proceeding